PythWare/Aldnoah-Engine/README.md

 # Aldnoah Engine Info
 Aldnoah Engine is a PC-only modding toolkit for Koei Tecmo games that store assets in BIN containers and IDX index pairs.
 It ships with a Tkinter GUI that lets you unpack/decompress game files with taildata, repack g1pack2/KVS subcontainers, and launch a built-in Mod Creator and Mod Manager.
 When you unpack, Aldnoah Engine appends a tiny 6 byte taildata guide to each extracted file which is a 1 byte idx_marker, 4 bytes idx_entry_offset, and a 1 byte comp_marker.
 The Mod Manager uses that taildata to know exactly which IDX entry to patch and which BIN to append to, then it can also restore/disable mods safely later.
 Game-specific behavior is defined in Configs/<GAME>.ref, loaded by load_ref_config().
 The loader supports single values, comma lists, continuation lines, and repeated keys.

 Modded files do not have to be the same size as the original, Aldnoah Engine supports dynamic file sizes so if your mod is larger/smaller than the original file/files that's not an issue.
+Another thing, the Mod Manager can apply mods without needing to recompress the files.
+The games can load decompressed versions of compressed assets.
+I suggest keeping "Force uncompressed IDX Flag" toggled in Mod Manager.

 <img width="1014" height="825" alt="a1" src="https://github.com/user-attachments/assets/356d44f0-fcc2-41c7-8dc2-280602629479" />